DanielMcDonagh/playwright-sort-by-test/01_acceptance-criteria.md

 - Should the dropdown retain the last selected option upon page reload or navigation?
 - Will different categories or product groups present different sort options?

----

-### Acceptance Criteria 3 — Sort Direction Toggle
+### Acceptance Criteria 3 - Sort Direction Toggle

 **Original:**
-Given I am in the product list
+- Given I am in the product list
-And I click on the ↑ arrow icon
+- And I click on the ↑ arrow icon
-Then the list is sorted in descending order, otherwise in ascending order
+- Then the list is sorted in descending order, otherwise in ascending order

 **Refined:**
-- Given I have selected a sort option
+- Given I am in the product list
 - When I click the sort direction toggle icon
 - Then the product list should switch between ascending and descending order